nf-core/viralmetagenome/docs/usage/workflow/5_variant_and_refinement.md

 There are multiple studies on the benchmarking of variant callers as this is an area with active development.
 For instance [Bassano _et al._ (2023)](https://doi.org/10.1099/mgen.0.000933) noticed that BCFtools called mutations with higher precision and recall than iVar.
 However, the reason behind this is that iVar has a lower precision than the others within their setup as it detects a lot of ‘additional’ variants within the sample, resulting in a higher amount of false positives but also true positives.

 :::tip
-BCFtools doesn't handle well multiallelic sites, so if you have a lot of multiallelic sites, iVar is the better choice. iVar is also the better choice if you have a lot of low-frequency variants.
+BCFtools doesn't handle well multiallelic sites, so if you have a lot of multiallelic sites, iVar is the better choice. iVar is also the preferred choice if you have a lot of low-frequency variants.
 :::

 > [!INFO]